 Your spa needs a solid and level foundation.
 The area that it sits on must be able to support the weight of the spa, with water and the occupants who use it.
 If the foundation is inadequate, it may shift or settle after the spa is in place, causing stress that could DAMAGE YOUR SPA SHELL AND FINISH.

 Damage caused by inadequate or improper foundation support is not covered by the warranty.
-It is the responsibility of the spa owner spa.
+It is the responsibility of the spa owner to provide a proper foundation for the spa.